MLHale/nebraska-gencyber/students/raspberry-pi-intro/README.md

 The Raspberry Pi kit goes together very quickly, the main thing to remember is to ensure each student has ample room to spread out their parts and work.
 Some of the parts are small and once the students get started it often looks like Christmas morning with boxes and packing paper being flung everywhere.
 What tends to work well is to only unbox what is needed, as it’s needed, explain the part, and install it.
 Lockstep for the whole class making sure everyone is caught up before moving on.

 ### Step 2: Unbox the Raspberry Pi
-Have the students unbox the Raspberry Pi and identify/discuss with them the various components shown on the diagram below:
+Have the students unbox the Raspberry Pi and identify/discuss with them the various components shown in the diagram below:

 ![components](img/pi_comp.png)

 * GPIO: General Purpose Input/Output, this is where you can interface various projects to the Pi
-* USB Ports: Pretty much any USB device can go here, we will use for a keyboard and mouse
+* USB Ports: Pretty much any USB device can go here, we will use it for a keyboard and mouse
 * Ethernet Port: Connection for a network
 * Audio and composite video: Audio output for speakers or headphones and composite video
 * Camera Connector: Add a camera here to take pictures
 * HDMI port: High Definition Multimedia Interface for video output
 * 5V Micro USB: Your power cable will go here
-* Micro SD card slot: The Pi uses micro SD cards store the operating system, applications and user data
+* Micro SD card slot: The Pi uses micro SD cards store the operating system, applications, and user data
 * Display Connector: An optional display port, we won't use it
 * WiFi Antenna: For communicating with a WiFi access point
 * Broadcom CPU: This is the brains of the Pi, it makes everything work together